turtleben/turtleben.github.io/_pages/about.md

   - /about.html
 ---

 This is Chen-Chia’s home on the web.
-I am currently a Ph.D. student in Electrical and Computer Engineering at Duke University, advised by Prof. [Yiran Chen](https://cei.pratt.duke.edu/people/yiran-chen) in the [CEI](https://cei.pratt.duke.edu) Lab.
-My Ph.D. research includes machine learning for electronic design automation and physical design.
+I am a senior machine learning engineer at NVIDIA work for using ML to advance Chip design process.
+I completed my Ph.D. in Electrical and Computer Engineering at Duke University, advised by Prof. [Yiran Chen](https://cei.pratt.duke.edu/people/yiran-chen) in the [CEI](https://cei.pratt.duke.edu) Lab.
+I received my B.S. in Electrical Engineering at National Taiwan University in 2020.
+My research focuses on novel EDA methods, especially for machine learning and generative AI methodologies.
+I won the best paper award and best paper candidate at ASPDAC’25.
+I also received the second place at ISPD'19 Detailed Routing Contest and Honorable Mention at ICCAD'20 CAD Contest.

+Outside of my work, I enjoy listening to pop music and have a passion for hip-hop dancing.
+I was a member of a dance club during his time in college, and I continue to enjoy dancing as a hobby.

 Current News
 ======
-* 02/2025: I join NVIDIA with role senior machine learning engineer for chip design.
+* 02/2025: I join NVIDIA as a senior machine learning engineer for chip design.

 * 02/2025: I successfully defense my PhD dissertation.